dev-academy-programme/computer-setup/macos-setup.md

 open .
 ```

-Windows explorer will open that directory.
+Finder will open that directory

-This is a quick and easy way to access your Linux files from windows if you ever need to.

 ## 7. You're all set up